 Tachycardias are broadly categorized based upon the width of the QRS complex on the electrocardiogram (ECG).

-- A widened QRS (≥120 msec) occurs when ventricular activation is abnormally slow, most commonly because the arrhythmia originates outside of the normal conduction system (eg, ventricular tachycardia), or because of abnormalities within the His-Purkinje system (eg, supraventricular tachycardia with aberrancy).
-Much less common are pre-excited tachycardias; these are supraventricular tachycardias with antegrade conduction over an accessory pathway into the ventricular.
-This only occurs in a minority of patients with pre-excitations syndromes (Wolff-Parkinson-White Syndrome).
+●A widened QRS (≥120 msec) occurs when ventricular activation is abnormally slow, most commonly because the arrhythmia originates outside of the normal conduction system (eg, ventricular tachycardia), or because of abnormalities within the His-Purkinje system (eg, supraventricular tachycardia with aberrancy).
+Much less common are pre-excited tachycardias; these are supraventricular tachycardias with antegrade conduction over an accessory pathway, resulting in direct activation of the ventricular myocardium, similar to the situation with a ventricular rhythm.
+This only occurs in a minority of patients with pre-excitations syndromes (eg, Wolff-Parkinson-White Syndrome).

 A wide complex tachycardia (WCT) represents a unique clinical challenge for two reasons:

 ●Diagnosing the arrhythmia is difficult – Although most WCTs are due to ventricular tachycardia (VT), the differential diagnosis includes a variety of supraventricular tachycardias (SVTs).
 Diagnostic algorithms are complex and imperfect.